Codecademy/docs/content/ai/concepts/prompt-engineering/prompt-engineering.md

 ### Define Your Purpose

 Another key to writing effective prompts is defining the purpose of the prompt.
 In other words, effectively defining the goal for the LLM to achieve.
-This can be done by specifying the tone, format, and audience of the prompt.

-One area in which tone is important, is writing an email.
+This can be done by specifying the tone, format, and audience of the prompt.One area in which tone is important, is writing an email.
 For example, a different tone would be used when writing an email to a sibling, versus one to someone's boss.
-Therefore, when asking an LLM to write a draft of an email, it is important to make sure it understands what tone is preferred.

-In addition to specifying the tone, you can also specify the format of the LLM's response.
-In some situations, it can be specified that the LLM use a bullet list, versus a series of paragraphs.

-Finally, by specifying a possible audience, an LLM can even be more precise when generating an email.
+Therefore, when asking an LLM to write a draft of an email, it is important to make sure it understands what tone is preferred.In addition to specifying the tone, we can also specify the format of the LLM's response.
+In some situations, it can be specified that the LLM use a bullet list, versus a series of paragraphs.Finally, by specifying a possible audience, an LLM can even be more precise when generating an email.
 For instance, an LLM will most likely provide additional details when writing an email in a professional tone versus a casual tone.

 ### Provide Context